The mortgage terms Indianapolis first-time buyers ask about most

 Replacing your existing mortgage with a new one, usually to get a lower rate, reduce the term, or access equity.
 Involves new closing costs and a new loan application.

 A federal law giving borrowers 3 business days to cancel a refinance on their primary residence.
-Does not apply to purchase mortgages.
+Does not apply to purchase mortgages (Truth in Lending Act §1635, 15 USC §1635; CFPB Regulation Z §1026.23).

 A market condition where demand exceeds supply.
 Homes sell quickly, often above asking price, and buyers have less negotiating power.
-Indianapolis has generally been a seller's market in recent years.
+Market conditions in Indianapolis vary by neighborhood and price point; check current days-on-market data from Redfin or local MLS sources for your target area.

 An additional loan taken against a property that already has a mortgage.
 Sits behind the first mortgage in priority.
 Common types include home equity loans and HELOCs.
 IHCDA down payment assistance is often structured as a second mortgage.